-Brief interventions can help college students return to a healthy lifestyleNovember 29th, 2012 in Health /
+Brief interventions can help college students return to a healthy lifestyleNovember 29, 2012 in Medicine & Health / Health

 The weight gain commonly known as the "Freshman 15" is a negative aspect of the college experience for many college freshmen who are independent for the first time, most making lifestyle decisions about eating and exercise.
 Researchers say it's no surprise freshmen experience one of the largest weight gains in their lifetimes when they attend college.
 A new study from the University of Missouri has found that a brief intervention, sometimes as little as 30 minutes, can help put students back on the right track to a healthy lifestyle – a change that can impact the rest of their lives.